 Fridge-freezers, tumble dryers and washing machines make up the majority of your electrical bill, but upgrading to an energy efficient appliance could significantly reduce your costs.
 When you purchase your white goods and appliances, make sure you look for the product with the best energy rating, typically A+ and above.

 Did you know?
 Opting for an ECO kettle and only boiling the amount of water you need uses 20% less energy than a standard kettle.

 Even purchasing the most energy efficient appliances may not be enough to make a significant difference to your utility bills alone.
 It’s well known that leaving televisions and radios on standby still uses a lot of energy, so breaking the habit and turning your electrical goods off at the mains is another step in running an energy efficient household.

-Making small changes, like unplugging your phone charger or turning your television off properly at night can end up saving you a significant amount of money each year.
+Making small changes, like unplugging your phone charger when you're not using it or turning your television off properly at night, can end up saving you a significant amount of money each year.

 It’s not just electricity you need to be conscious of either, as running water and dripping taps can also have a big impact on the amount of energy you use.
 Reduce the time you spend in the shower each day, wash the dishes using a washing-up bowl and turn the tap off whilst you brush your teeth – you’ll be on your way to cutting your energy costs in no time.

 Did you know?
 Replacing the light fittings in your home with energy saving light bulbs can save you over £100 a year.